Everything You Need to Know to Secure and Protect Your Campground

 Install Security Alarms

-Installing security alarms in and around your campgrounds is essential to improving the security and protection of your business.
+Installing security alarms in and around your campgrounds is essential to everything you need to know to secure and protect your campground, and improving the security and protection of your business at the same time.
 Visible security alarms are proven to prevent burglaries and significantly lower criminal activity within businesses by more than half.

 A study done of 422 jailed male and female burglars found that 60% of participants seek another target altogether if the presence of an alarm system is noted.
 The burglars also noted that if an alarm system was noticed after beginning the burglary almost half would abandon the attempt.